-In a study conducted by Forter and OnePoll, insights were shared on different reasons behind the high shopping cart abandonment rate in the ecommerce ecosystem.
+In a study conducted by Forter and OnePoll, insights were shared on different reasons behind the high ecommerce shopping cart abandonment rate in the ecommerce ecosystem.
 In the graph shown below, we can observe the top five reasons behind why shoppers abandon their cart.
 The top five reasons were – need to re-enter shipping info, need to re-enter payment information, delayed shipping, broken discount code feature, and high shipping rates.

-Types of Ecommerce Shipping Rates in Digital Commerce
+- Types of Ecommerce Shipping Rates

-Ecommerce Shipping Options in Digital Commerce
+Ecommerce Shipping Options

 Before an order is placed, the buyer is shown different ecommerce shipping options.
 As per the buyer’s preference, a shipping option is selected.
 Here is a brief explanation of different shipping options in digital commerce for your better understanding.

 If you have a brick and mortar store, this option will do.
 For entrepreneurs selling on ecommerce marketplaces such as Amazon and Alibaba, the in-store pickup option can be optional but not limited to your brick and mortar store.
 By leveraging this option, you can offer related products to the buyer through upselling.

 LTL Shipping Carriers

 The Less Than Truckload (LTL) shipping option is suitable for those companies that are primarily involved in conducting business-to-business (B2B) transactions.
 Ideally, the LTL shipping option is applicable where the quality ordered is very high.
 Furthermore, when ordering in bulk, the weight factor also comes into play.